dstndstn/astrometry.net/doc/readme.rst

 Getting Index Files
 ===================

-Next, grab some pre-cooked index files.
-See the file GETTING-INDEXES for details about how to do this.

-(If you have index files from version 0.1 of the Astrometry.net software, see the "Upgrading" section below.)
+Get pre-cooked index files from: <http://broiler.astrometry.net/~dstn/4000>_

 Each index file is designed to solve images within a narrow range of scales.
 The index files designed to solve small (angular size) images